magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 As you see, we linked the `main.js` file that will be created by the
-CLJS compilation.
+CLJS compilation as soon as we'll issue the `boot dev` command to
+launch the IFDE:

 There are only two remarkable differences from the `index.html` and
-`shopping.html` files from the previous tutorials:
+`shopping.html` files we coded in the previous tutorials:

 1. in the `body` we now have a single `div` tag only.
 This is very
    typical of any Single Page Application (SPA) and it resembles the
    `index.html` file from the react tutorial;
-1. we did not add the call of the `init()` function to be exported
+1. we did not add the call of any `init()` function.
+This is because
-   from the `modern-cljs.reagent` CLJS namespace, as we did in the
-   previous tutorials with the `modern-cljs.login` and
-   `modern-cljs.shopping` namespaces.
-This is because in the next few
-   steps we're going to work at the bREPL and we'll add that call
+   in the next few steps we're going to work at the bREPL and we'll
-   later, when we'll eventually persist our experiments with Reagent
+   add that call later, when we'll eventually persist our experiments
-   in a file.
+   with Reagent in a file.

 Also copy the `base.css` file from the React Tutorial to the
 `html/css` directory of the `modern-cljs` project to obtain the same